-By 30 April, 31 July, 31 October and 31 January each year, the Company will provide to the Shareholders' Council a Quarterly Report.
+By 31 January, 30 April, 31 July, and 31 October each year, the Company will provide to the Shareholders' Council a Quarterly Report.
 The Quarterly Report will include the following information:

-Directors' commentary on operations for the relevant quarter, including a summary of borrowing margins charged to Participating Local Authorities (in credit rating bands).

-- Comparison of LGFA's performance with regard to the objectives and performance targets set out in the SOI, with an explanation of any material variances. - Commentary in relation to implementation of the new treasury system and the migration of operational services from NZDMO to LGFA. - Analysis of the weighted average maturity of LGFA bonds outstanding. - In the December Quarterly Report only, commentary on the Net Debt/Total Revenue percentage for each Participating Local Authority that has borrowed from LGFA (as at the end of the preceding financial year). - To the extent known by LGFA, details of all events of review in respect of any Participating Local Authority that occurred during the relevant quarter (including steps taken, or proposed to be taken, by LGFA in relation thereto).
+- Commentary on operations for the relevant quarter, including a summary of borrowing margins charged to Participating Local Authorities (in credit rating bands). - Comparison of LGFA's performance with regard to the objectives and performance targets set out in the SOI, with an explanation of any material variances. - Analysis of the weighted average maturity of LGFA bonds outstanding. - In the December Quarterly Report only, commentary on the Net Debt/Total Revenue percentage for each Participating Local Authority that has borrowed from LGFA (as at the end of the preceding financial year). - To the extent known by LGFA, details of all events of review in respect of any Participating Local Authority that occurred during the relevant quarter (including steps taken, or proposed to be taken, by LGFA in relation thereto).